stacy8839/sep10-freedom-project/blog/entry02.md

 ## Engineering Design Process (EDP)

-Right now, I'm in the research and testing stage of the Engineering Design Process.
+Right now, I'm in the **research and testing** stage of the Engineering Design Process.
 I've identified what's already available and what's still being developed.
-My next step will be to analyze how these technologies could be improved, like increasing bettery life for portable IV pumps or creating cheaper, and smaller MRI machines for local clinics.
+My **next step** will be to analyze how these technologies could be improved, like increasing bettery life for portable IV pumps or creating cheaper, and smaller MRI machines for local clinics.

 ## Skils Developed

-Since my first blog, I've hugely improved my research skills by learning how to refine search terms to find more reliable, detailed sources.
-I also developed stronger digital literacy skills, by comparing diffrent websites, checking credibility, and linking my sources properly in context rather than just copying URLs.
+Since my first blog, I've hugely improved my **research skills** by learning how to refine search terms to find more reliable, detailed sources.
+I also developed stronger digital **literacy skills**, by comparing diffrent websites, checking credibility, and linking my sources properly in context rather than just copying URLs.
+These new experiences have helped me grow as a researcher and better understand how to find, evalute, and organize reliable information about veterinary technology.

 ## Sources